By Glen C. Strathy

 However, when the chips are down, when you put your main character in the toughest possible situation, he must choose to either stick with his way, the tried and true, or switch to the alternative.
 If he switches, he may give up his habitual behaviour, or adopt a new behaviour.
 He may have to give up a personality trait or take on a new one.
 Each choice carries the risk of failure.

 So now we can define plot development more precisely in terms of our four types of endings.

-1. At the climax of a Comedy, the main character achieves success by either ...
+1. At the crisis of a Comedy, the main character either ...

 - sticking with a good trait/behaviour

 - taking on a good one

 ... and that leads to a successful outcome.

 (E.g. Harry Potter succeeds in defeating Voldemort because he sticks with his habit of putting others' lives ahead of his own.)

 2. At the crisis of a Tragedy the main character either...

 (E.g. Macbeth fails to truly embody the role of king and establish a dynasty because he becomes a habitual murderer and betrayer, making his subjects want to depose him.)